About the Saxophone

 The four most commons types of saxophone are soprano, alto, tenor and baritone saxophones.
 Of these, the alto saxophone is regarded as the best saxophone for a beginner however each member of the saxophone family has its distinctive characteristics.

-Studio 19 Rentals offer the two popular student saxophones for rental, the alto and tenor saxophone.
+Our rental program offers the two popular student saxophones for rental, the alto and tenor saxophone.

 Soprano Saxophone - Offers the highest pitch of the main four saxophones.
 The soprano requires more skill and experience to play and is harder to keep in tune than an alto or tenor saxophone.